 The school year has started!
 That means that the necessary school supplies are bought, and the ‘Back to School’ season has come to an end.
 Still, school supplies aren’t the only thing people are searching for, and Google showed how almost every bussiness could profit from seasonality marketing.
 This blog will show you how you can make yourself ready for the upcoming seasons!

 The Back to School season of the Dutch consumers, the season in which students are searching for essential school supplies and the bags required to carry all this stuff around.
 Google showed significant growth in the search for school supplies, the number of searches for school bags even increased by +419%!
 Still, we aren’t only searching for school supplies.
 Our searches are more advanced than that.
 That’s what makes the Back to School season interesting for any business.

 This makes Back to School the perfect season for restaurants, supermarkets, and other companies that offer student jobs and internships.
-But not only students are looking for a job, teachers too.
-Since there was a 70% increase in searches related to the earnings of a teacher in the Netherlands.
-Retail businesess can stand out even more by offering discounts on necessary school supplies and fashion trends.
+But not only are students looking for a job, so are teachers.
+Since there was a 70% increase in searches related to the earnings of a teacher in the Netherlands, retail businesses can stand out even more by offering discounts on necessary school supplies and fashion trends.
 Also, banks can create visibility by showing saving tips and budgeting advice.

 Finally, right after the summer holiday, people already start searching for autumn holidays.
 An increase of +110% of the search ‘autumn holiday’ shows us how people are longing for some time for themselves.
 This makes the Back to School season the perfect season for travel organizations too.